Duz you need somebuddy who can

-I just wanted to share that today my dog Moses—who attended Michaela’s Real World Manners class last spring and had a private session with her—jumped up on a bench at the dog park to sit with 2 friendly strangers (photo attached) and proceeded to sit on their laps and give them both kisses!
+I just wanted to share that today my dog Moses—who attended a class and had a private session—jumped up on a bench at the dog park to sit with 2 friendly strangers (photo attached) and proceeded to sit on their laps and give them both kisses!
 This is beyond HUGE!
-Moses has done a 180 since attending Opportunity Barks and we are so appreciative of you guys and most of all Michaela!!
+Moses has done a 180 since attending Opportunity Barks and we are so appreciative of you guys!!

 - Kristen G., Philadelphia

-See our trainer Michaela's take on Moses' case in this "Star Student" flyer we shared on Facebook.
+See our take on Moses' case in this "Star Student" flyer we shared on Facebook.